NoroffFEU/development-platforms/src/content/docs/frameworks/Flutter/Flutter-case-study.md

 ## Introduction

-Originally from Google's Innovative technology labs, Flutter emerges as a dynamic and open-source framework.
-Aimed at developers focused on front-end development, it offers a comprehensive toolkit designed for crafting the intricate tapestry of an application's user interface, utilizing the magic of a single, streamlined codebase.
-Since its inception in 2018, Flutter has significantly evolved beyond its original mobile orientation, extending its capabilities to support application development across six diverse platforms.
-This includes the familiar landscapes of iOS and Android, as well as the expansive realms of the web, Windows, macOS, and Linux.
-As such, Flutter represents a versatile tool that inspires a wide-ranging coding odyssey.
+Originally from Google's technology labs, Flutter emerges as a dynamic and open-source framework.
+Aimed at developers focused on front-end development, it offers a comprehensive toolkit designed for designing an application's user interface, utilizing a single codebase.
+Since its launch in 2018, Flutter has significantly evolved beyond its original mobile orientation, extending its capabilities to support application development across six different platforms.
+This includes the landscapes of iOS and Android, as well as apllications for the  web, Windows, macOS, and Linux.
+As such, Flutter represents a versatile tool that inspires a wide-ranging coding.

 ## Brief History